 Storage: 256GB M.2 SSD, 2TB HDD (7,200RPM)

 Optical drive: Tray-load super-multi DVD

-Ports: 1 x USB 3.1 Type C, 2 x USB 2.0 (with Super Charger 2),1 x Mic in / 1 x Headphone out, 1 x HDMI out (VR Link), 2 x USB 2.0, 4 x USB 3.1 Type A, 1 x HDMI out, 1 x HDMI in (connect Graphic card and front VR-Link port), 1 x Display Port, 5 x OFC Audio jacks, 1 x S/PDIF, 1 x RJ45 LAN, 1 x Gaming device port(PS/2)
+Ports: 1 x USB 3.1 Type C, 2 x USB 2.0 (with Super Charger 2),1 x Mic in / 1 x Headphone out, 2 x USB 2.0, 4 x USB 3.1 Type A, 1 x HDMI out, 1 x Display Port, 5 x OFC Audio jacks, 1 x S/PDIF, 1 x RJ45 LAN, 1 x Gaming device port(PS/2)

 Connectivity: Intel Dual Band Wireless-AC 3168, Killer E2500 Gigabit Ethernet